-Not all outbreaks of mold inside your house are inadvertent.
+Not all outbreaks of mold inside your house are accidental.
 Some are brought into the house, taken care of, and watered – flourishing directly in front of you.
 This can often happen to houseplants as well as the fertilized soil where they develop.
 Mold thrives anywhere there is food and dampness in addition to a warm temperature.
-The soil inside a pot regularly attracts mold encouraged by the rotting leaves and other dead organic matter that falls into the dirt.
+The soil inside a pot regularly attracts mold stimulated by the rotting leaves and other dead organic matter that falls into the dirt.
 Thus, the customary watering given by homeowners can sometimes make the plant an ideal place for mold growth.

 Wipe the mold off of your plants

 Take a soggy paper towel and, while supporting the stems with your fingers so you don’t break them, delicately wipe down the plant leaves to eliminate any surface mold.
 Additionally, wipe the tail of the plant.
 Pluck contaminated plant materials and leaves around plants and arrange in the trash to keep from spreading the mold.
 When using tools to cut infected wood, make sure that you use tea tree oil to sanitize them after use.
 Get weeds far from plants, as they can hold creepy crawlies and microbes.
 Water plants routinely yet keep from overwatering, which can contribute to mold growth.
 Grow a variety of plants since organisms will in general be plant-specific, and buy ensured disease-free seeds and cuttings whenever the situation allows.